nucleuscloud/cli/README.md

 1. Build the project across multiple targets (linux, mac) and multiple architectures (64bit, ARM)
 2. Create a new Github Release based off of the new tag and attach the binaries to the release.

+If running `make build-release` on a Mac, `sha256sum` must be installed.
+This can be done with `brew install coreutils`.

 # Installing Haiku CLI

 ## Download from releases page